 Are you looking for ways to grow your shoulders and give them that rounded look without causing yourself any unwanted injuries?
-Take a look at some of the following pointers to guide you through your shoulder workouts.
+Take a look at some of the following pointers to guide you through your shoulder workouts this shoulder day.

-With some of the other body parts, people can get away with using poor form without inflicting any damage.
-But when it comes to the shoulders, this is not something that you want to take a chance with.
+With some of the other body parts, people can get away with using the poor form without inflicting any damage.
+However, you should never take a chance on the shoulders.
 Your rotator cuffs can quite easily be injured which is why you want to be aware of how you’re performing certain shoulder exercises.

 Take a look at the list below of some of the things that people tend to do when training shoulders.
 Find out why you should be doing these shoulder movements in a slightly different way to ensure maximum muscle growth and no injuries.